linq2db/docs/source/articles/sql/CTE.md

 ---
 # Common Table Expression (CTE)

-Common Table Expression (CTE) support introduced for supporting advanced SQL techniques in `LINQ To DB`.
-See documentation for Transact SQL: [WITH common_table_expression](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-2017)
+To get familiar with CTE, you can check documentation for Transact SQL: [WITH common_table_expression](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-2017)

 ## When CTEs are useful